 Figure 5.
-Peak acceleration estimates and regression fit at M 7.5 for the single corner model with constant stress drop.
+Peak acceleration estimates and regression fit at M 7.5 for the single corner model with constant (medium) stress drop, Midcontinent.

 Figure 6.
-Attenuation of median peak horizontal accelerations at M 4.5, 5.5, 6.5, 7.5, and 8.5 for the single corner model with constant stress drop, with and without saturation.
+Attenuation of median peak horizontal accelerations at M 4.5, 5.5, 6.5, 7.5, and 8.5 for the single corner model with constant (medium) stress drop, with and without saturation, Midcontinent.

 Figure 7.
-Median response spectra (5% damping) at a distance of 1 km for magnitudes M 4.5, 5.5, 6.5, 7.5, and 8.5 for the single corner model with constant stress drop, with and without saturation.
+Median response spectra (5% damping) at a distance of 1 km for magnitudes M 4.5, 5.5, 6.5, 7.5, and 8.5 for the single corner model with constant (medium) stress drop, with and without saturation.

-Figure 8.
-Estimates of total variability (uncertainty) for the attenuation model.
-Parametric variability is due to variation of constant stress drop, single corner frequency point-source parameters (Table 2), and fit of regression model (Table 4).
+Figure 8a.
+Estimates of total variability (uncertainty) for the Midcontinent attenuation model.
+Parametric variability is due to variation of constant (medium) stress drop, single corner frequency point-source parameters (Table 2), and fit of regression model (Table 4a).
 Model variability is from validation exercises with 16 earthquakes (M 5.3 to 7.4) at 500 sites over the fault distance range of 1 to 460 km (Appendix B).